wp-plugins/usersnap/readme.txt

 == Screenshots ==

-1. This screenshot shows the final page with the feedback button.
+1. This screenshot shows the admin page of the Usersnap plugin.
-2. This screenshot shows you the configuration page wp_step5.png

 == Changelog ==

 = 0.7 =
 * changed some FAQs